 I am a senior pensions administrator and head of the administration team in Punter Southall’s Birmingham office.
-We provide administration services to 16 clients of a variety of sizes and types.
+As a Senior Consultant at Punter Southall, we provide administration services to 16 clients of a variety of sizes and types.
 Generally we operate alongside our actuarial and investment-adviser colleagues providing full services to our trustee clients, but as our team has grown we have increasingly started providing admin-only services as well.

 Why did you choose a career in the industry?